the-vampiire/slack-metadata/README.md

 # Slack Channel Metadata Scraper

-##### Latest change: v0.2.5: updated readme and fixed message counter (prevents double-counting with thread replies which are also broadcasted to the channel)
+##### Latest change: v1.1.0:
+- switched to axios for promised based request / refactored / cleaned up code
+- added a `channel_id` property to the metadata output for ease of reference

 ### This is a tool that captures Slack channel metadata of all users / bot users in a selected timeframe